-Divorce and Money: How Assets Divided When a Relationship Ends
+Divorce and Money: How Are Assets Divided When a Relationship Ends

 Dividing all assets when a marital relationship ends is stressful.
-During separation, it is fair that all property is divided between spouses; however, the way one will share it may depend on various factors.
-Sometimes, it doesn’t matter whose name is on credit cards, and even stay-at-home moms and dads and those who earn very little, still have rights to assets.
+During separation, it is fair that all property is divided between spouses; however, the way it will be divided depends on various factors.
+Sometimes, it doesn’t matter whose name is on credit cards, as even stay-at-home moms and dads and those who earn very little still have rights to assets.

 Divorce and Money to Split Up

-So, does a wife get half in divorce? – There is no clear answer to this question mainly because in different states marital property is divided differently.
-While in some states, marital assets are divided into two halves, in others, they are divided fairly which is far not always even fifty-fifty.
+There is no clear answer to this question mainly because in different states marital property is divided differently.
+While, in some states, marital assets are divided equally, in others, they are divided fairly which is often far from a fifty-fifty split.

-Before a couple can get to divide their assets, they need to do inventory first.
-Both spouses are supposed to come up with financial disclosure.
-And it is important to remember that there is a penalty for hiding assets in a divorce.
-Therefore, if someone tries to hide any financial information, a judge may award another party with all the marital assets, order a deceiver to pay another side’s legal fees, and, in some cases, may even put an offending party behind bars.
+Before a couple can get to divide their assets, they need to do an inventory first.
+Both spouses are supposed to disclose financial information to each other and it is important to remember that there is a penalty for hiding assets in a divorce.
+Therefore, if someone tries to hide any financial information, a judge may award all the marital assets to another party , order a deceiver to pay another side’s legal fees, and, in some cases, may even put an offending party behind bars.

-Once every penny is listed, each party is supposed to determine which assets are marital property and which ones are separate.
+Once every penny is accounted for, each party is supposed to determine which assets are marital property and which ones are separate.
 Even though separate assets remain undivided, parties may use ones for balancing their marital property during equitable distribution.
 Marital assets that are subject to division can include:

 - Savings accounts;